Jarry Park Stadium: Notable baseball moments at Jarry Park

 April 14, 1969: In the first Major League Baseball regular season game in Canada, the Montreal Expos defeated the St. Louis Cardinals, 8–7.

 June 25, 1969: The Expos pulled off the second triple play of the major league season and first in their history in the second inning of a game against the St. Louis Cardinals.

-1970 Jarry Park served as the home of both an MLB team and a Class AAA team in 1970.
+1970 Jarry Park served as the home of both an MLB and Class AAA teams in 1970.
 The Buffalo Bisons (Class AAA; International League) played 13 home games in Jarry Park.

 September 29, 1971: Batting against Milt Pappas of the Chicago Cubs, Ron Hunt was hit by a pitch for the 50th time during the season.
 The Expos won, 6-5, on Hunt's game-winning single in the ninth inning.

 May 9, 1972: Willie Mays plays in his final game as a member of the San Francisco Giants.
 As a pinch-hitter, he gets a single in the ninth inning of a 7-1 Giants' loss to the Expos.

 One Major League no-hitter was pitched at Jarry Park.
 On October 2, 1972, in the first game of a doubleheader against the New York Mets, Bill Stoneman pitched the first MLB no-hitter outside the United States as Montreal won 7-0.

 September 9, 1973: A year and a half following his last appearance as a member of the San Francisco Giants, Willie Mays plays the final regular-season game of his career as the Mets defeated the Expos, 3-0, despite 13 Montreal hits.

 September 15, 1973: A crowd of 34,331 (the largest ever at Jarry Park Stadium) watches the Expos defeat the Philadelphia Phillies, 5-4.
 Bob Bailey singles home Ron Woods with the winning run in the 10th inning.

-September 28, 1974: Gary Carter hits his first major league home run off Phillies' pitcher Steve Carlton.
+September 28, 1974: Future hall of fame catcher Gary Carter hits his first major league home run off future Hall of Fame Phillies' pitcher Steve Carlton.
 The Expos win, 3-1.

 September 26, 1976: In the last baseball games played at Stade Parc Jarry, the Phillies won both games of a doubleheader, 4-1 and 2-1 (the second game shortened to seven innings due to rain), over the Expos.
-The win in the first game gave the Phils' their first National League East Division title.
+The win in the first game gave the Phils their first National League East Division title.